jason-jxc/ININET/README.md

 Ported from .Net Standard https://github.com/lukazh/ini-parser-standard

-A .NET Standard library for reading/writing INI data from IO streams, file streams, and strings.
+A .NET library for reading/writing INI data from IO streams, file streams, and strings.

 Also implements merging operations, both for complete ini files, sections, or even just a subset of the keys contained by the files.